-I’m a cradle Catholic but I have a hard time believing that God doesn’t give us the tools to explore other ways of thinking.
-My Ma always had Buddhist and pagan symbols in the house while insisting we go through baptism, first communion, and confirmation.
+I’m a cradle Catholic, but I have a hard time believing that God doesn’t give us the tools to explore other ways of thinking.
+For example, my Ma always had Buddhist and pagan symbols in the house while insisting we go through baptism, first communion, and confirmation.

 She always said if one doesn’t protect her, one of the other ones will.
 My friends growing up were practicing Wiccans at one point.
 I have crystals and practice meditation.
 I resolutely walk the fine line of spirituality though firmly grounded in my faith.

 It’s human nature to have negative thoughts and feelings.
 I think many faith and spirituality miss the point where you’re not supposed to feed into it.
 I recently found out that it’s called toxic positivity.
 You’re supposed to be this constantly happy person.
 That’s tiring!
 The only way we can grow as creatives and artists and writers and painters is to heap our miseries on a nemesis.